-Our 2016 Riding Clinic schedule at the Resort’s Equestrian Center continues into late summer and the fall.
+Our 2017 Riding Clinic schedule at the Resort’s Equestrian Center starts in May and will continue throughout the season.

-Following is our list of clinicians who will be leading the programs and highlights of their expertise.
+Following is the start of our list of clinicians who will be leading the programs and highlights of their expertise.

 Sue Berrill, an advanced-level event rider, has been riding for over 30 years.
 She has had a great deal of success bringing along a wide variety of horses and has successfully competed in, placed/won at prestigious competitions such as the Area 1 Championships, American Eventing Championships, and CIC/CCI */** at Stuart, Radnor, and Bromont.
 Her students range from the non-competing to Intermediate/** level in eventing.
 She also partners with Denny Emerson at his Tamarack Hill Farm teaching at the THF Adult Camp, in addition to teaching clinics throughout the northeast.
 When Sue isn’t competing or away at clinics, she can be found at her Greylock Farm in Brownsville, VT furthering the education of a horse or a student.
 Sue thoroughly enjoys helping her students realize their goals whether they are learning to jump, trying to understand dressage, or competing in their first Three-Day-Event.